gabrielleeyj/quikerly/Backend/Readme.md

 To start the server, **npm run start**.<br/>

 **Currently pending authentication build**<br/>
-Authentication will be via Firebase Auth0.
+Authentication will handled by Firebase Auth0.